Months after hack, US poised to announce sanctions on Russia

 President Joe Biden told Putin this week in their second call to “de-escalate tensions” following a Russian military buildup on Ukraine’s border, and said the U.S. would “act firmly in defense of its national interests” regarding Russian intrusions and election interference.

-In a television interview last month, he replied “I do” when asked if he thought Putin was a “killer.”
+In a television interview last month, Biden replied “I do” when asked if he thought Putin was a “killer.”
 He said the days of the U.S. “rolling over” to Putin were done.
 Putin later recalled his ambassador to the U.S. and pointed at the U.S. history of slavery and slaughtering Native Americans and the atomic bombing of Japan in World War II.

 It remained unclear whether the U.S. actions would actually result in changed behavior, especially since past measures by the U.S. have failed to bring an end to Russian hacking.
 The Obama administration expelled diplomats from the U.S. in 2016 in response to interference in that year’s presidential election.
 And though Trump was often reluctant to criticize Putin, his administration also expelled diplomats in 2018 for Russia’s alleged poisoning of an ex-intelligence officer in Britain.